zencart/documentation/content/dev/code/Modules/clone_shipping_157.md

 ---
-title: Cloning a Shipping Module
+title: Cloning a Shipping Module (1.5.7 and below)
 description: Building a new shipping module based on an existing one
 ---

-**Note:** These instructions are for Zen Cart 1.5.8 and higher.
-For Zen Cart 1.5.7 and lower, please see [Cloning a Shipping Module in 1.5.7 and below](/dev/code/modules/clone_shipping_157/).
+**Note:** These instructions are for Zen Cart 1.5.7 and below.
+For Zen Cart 1.5.8 and higher, please see [Cloning a Shipping Module](/dev/code/modules/clone_shipping/).

 You can create new Shipping Module by making a clone of the closest matching Shipping Module to what you are trying to do.